 - Your subway car loses power in between stations.

-- While driving home from work in rush-hour traffic, you witness a serious car accident.
+- You witness a serious car accident while driving home in rush-hour traffic.
 It might take emergency services 10 to 15 minutes to arrive.

 - You’re cornered by two muggers while walking home from your friend’s apartment at night.